Next Thuringian state election

 The next election to the Landtag of Thuringia is scheduled for 2029.

 Background

-In the 2024 election, the AfD became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election.
+In the 2024 Thuringian state election, the AfD became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election.
 The Thuringian AfD is led by Björn Höcke.

-Mario Voigt was elected Minister-President on the first ballot with 51 votes in favor, 33 votes against, and 4 abstentions.
+However, Mario Voigt from the CDU was elected Minister-President on the first ballot with 51 votes in favor, 33 votes against, and 4 abstentions.
 His party formed a minority coalition with the SPD and the BSW.
 To achieve confirmation and reach the necessary majority, the Left – which positioned itself as "constructive opposition" – provided some of the votes in favor.
+With the early 2026 collapse of the SPD–BSW fourth Woidke cabinet in Brandenburg due to several BSW MdLs leaving the party, this is the only coalition involving the BSW in any state.